Chris Villarrial: Coaching career

-Following his professional career, Villarrial returned to Ebensburg, PA, where he served two seasons as the offensive coordinator for the Central Cambria High School football team.
+Following his professional career, Villarrial returned to Ebensburg, Pennsylvania, where he served two seasons as the offensive coordinator for the Central Cambria High School football team.
 He led the team to two district title games, and personally helped 13 players continue their playing careers at the collegiate level, while developing and implementing a successful strength and conditioning program.

-In late 2009, Villarrial became head coach of the Saint Francis Red Flash football team.
-The Red Flash compete in the Northeast Conference of NCAA Division I FCS.
+In late 2009, Villarrial became head coach of the Saint Francis Red Wolves football team.
+The Red Flash compete in the Presidents' Athletic Conference of NCAA Division III.
 He had previously served as the offensive coordinator for one season.